Key takeaways

 What other warehouse KPIs matter for peak season?

-- Avg. return processing time – Shows how long it typically took a worker to receive, process, and relist a returned item for sale
+- Average return processing time.
+Shows how long it typically takes a worker to receive, process, and relist a returned item for sale.

-- Avg. pick time per order – Measures average picking speed performance
+- Average pick time per order.
+Measures average picking speed performance.

 Hype builds gaps into pick faces to create shortcuts from aisle to aisle.
 Why is this one of the best time-saving tricks?